Both Seminoles begin match play on Wednesday.

-On Gumm: A mainstay in Florida State's line-up as a freshman who has certainly stated her case as one of Florida State's top golfers for not only her sophomore season but also for the remainder of her career...the only Seminole to play in all 11 events as a member of the Seminoles' starting line-up during both the fall of 2013 and the spring of 2014...was at her best as a freshman in the postseason (ACC and NCAA Championships) as she averaged 74.67 strokes in six rounds and finished as Florida State's second highest finishing golfer in both events...five of her six scores in the two postseason events were scored at 75 or better...career best score for a single round (72) came three times during her freshman season - in the Florida Challenge and in the second round of the NCAA East Regional in Tallahassee...career best scores for 36 holes (147) and a three round tournament (220) came at the NCAA East Regional...her best career finish and first career top-15 finish (tied for 11th) came at the spring 2014 season opening Florida Challenge...enrolled at Florida State in January of 2013 and practiced with the Seminoles throughout her first semester...gained valuable experience as she not only acclimated herself to life as a college student but to life as a student-athlete...her experiences during the spring of 2013 afforded her a quick transition into the Seminoles' starting line-up during the fall of 2013...her best asset is her even-keeled demeanor on the golf course...known for her powerful drives off of the tee...quickly became used to the longer courses played in college as compared to high school...won the 2014 Kentucky State Amateur Championship...a seven-time All-State Girl's Golf team honoree in the state of Kentucky and earned the Ms. Kentucky golf award a record five times...in 2012 she finished fourth in the Kentucky Open, won Kentucky Junior AM Championship, was named the KGCA player of the year, won the regional championship and was the state high school championship runner-up...holds the Kentucky high school record for the most rounds counted in the 60's...her lowest score during her high school career is an impressive 61... two-time Kentucky Junior Am Champion...advanced to the match play portion of the 2014 Women's Amateur Public Links Championship at the Home Course in DuPont, Wash...averages 75.55 strokes in 31 rounds during 11 tournaments...
+On Gumm: A mainstay in Florida State's line-up as a freshman who has certainly stated her case as one of Florida State's top golfers for not only her sophomore season but also for the remainder of her career...the only Seminole to play in all 11 events as a member of the Seminoles' starting line-up during both the fall of 2013 and the spring of 2014...was at her best as a freshman in the postseason (ACC and NCAA Championships) as she averaged 74.67 strokes in six rounds and finished as Florida State's second highest finishing golfer in both events...five of her six scores in the two postseason events were scored at 75 or better...career best score for a single round (72) came three times during her freshman season - in the Florida Challenge and in the second round of the NCAA East Regional in Tallahassee...career best scores for 36 holes (147) and a three round tournament (220) came at the NCAA East Regional...her best career finish and first career top-15 finish (tied for 11th) came at the spring 2014 season opening Florida Challenge...enrolled at Florida State in January of 2013 and practiced with the Seminoles throughout her first semester...gained valuable experience as she not only acclimated herself to life as a college student but to life as a student-athlete...her experiences during the spring of 2013 afforded her a quick transition into the Seminoles' starting line-up during the fall of 2013...her best asset is her even-keeled demeanor on the golf course...known for her powerful drives off of the tee...quickly became used to the longer courses played in college as compared to high school...won the 2014 Kentucky State Amateur Championship...a seven-time All-State Girl's Golf team honoree in the state of Kentucky and earned the Ms. Kentucky golf award a record five times...in 2012 she finished fourth in the Kentucky Open, won Kentucky Junior AM Championship, was named the KGCA player of the year, won the regional championship and was the state high school championship runner-up...holds the Kentucky high school record for the most rounds counted in the 60's...her lowest score during her high school career is an impressive 61... two-time Kentucky Junior Am Champion...played in the 2014 Women's Amateur Public Links Championship at the Home Course in DuPont, Wash...averages 75.55 strokes in 31 rounds during 11 tournaments...

 Fall 2013: One of four Seminoles who played in all four fall events... played well at the season-ending Alamo Invitational as she carded season-best scores for a single round (1 over par 73), 36 holes (152, 75-77) and for a three round tournament score (225)...fourth on the team with four single round scores at 75 or better - her season-low single round score of 73 came in the third round of the Schooner Fall Classic, a 74 came in the third round of the season opening Mo Morial Invitational and a score of 75 came in the third round of the Lady Paladin Invitational and in the third round of the Schooner Fall Classic...earned a 28th-place finish in the first event of her career - the Mo Morial Invitational at Texas A&M University...her score of 74 in the final round of the Mo Morial allowed her to move into the top 30 of the individual standings and earn the best finish of her first season as a Seminole...averaged 75.91 strokes in 12 rounds during four events...